jerry871002/CSE201-project/doc/test-code-using-g++.md

 > * `-o` for naming the executable
 > * `-std` for telling which C++ version are we using

-Type the following command in the terminal
+Type the following command in the terminal (copy this and change the part you need!)

 ```bash
 g++ -std=c++17 test_restaurant.cpp Restaurant.cpp obj.cpp -ILibraries/godot-cpp-bindings/godot_headers -ILibraries/godot-cpp-bindings/include -ILibraries/godot-cpp-bindings/include/core -ILibraries/godot-cpp-bindings/include/gen -LLibraries/godot-cpp-bindings/bin -lgodot-cpp.osx.debug.64 -o test_restaurant